Division of Marital Assets In Connecticut

 Westport Divorce Attorneys skillfully manage complex allocation of Debt in Property and Asset Division in CT Divorce

 Allocating debt after a divorce can create a great deal of financial and emotional stress.
 Even in high-achieving families, obligations relating to education loans, taxes, real estate and business ventures can place significant burdens on the parties.
 We will look at debt accumulated before and during the marriage to help avoid any unfair burden once the marriage is dissolved.
 Should a mortgage still exist on the marital home, our lawyers can suggest creative ways to manage situations where one party remains in the home to raise the family’s children or maintain their lifestyle.

-Contact a knowledgeable Connecticut divorce lawyer for assistance with asset division
+Contact our knowledgeable Connecticut divorce lawyers for assistance with complex asset and property division

 Needle | Cuda represents clients in Fairfield County and throughout Connecticut in asset division disputes and a full range of matters associated with divorce.
 Please call 203-557-9500 or contact us online to make an appointment for a meeting at our Westport office.